NavyaG-lab/Tech-writer/datasets/basic-datasets/create-dataset.md

 1. Let's create a dataset that lists the calls made to the Nubank's Ouvidoria.
 For this we use  `Calls` `ContractOp`, located at `nu.data.br.dbcontracts.stevie.entities.Calls`.
 1. Give a meaningful name to your dataset and provide description as shown in the above excerpt.
 Name of the dataset - "ouvidoria-calls" and description - "Dataset to list all calls made to Nubank's Ouvidoria".
 1. Then we need to define a function in Scala.

+**Extending SparkOp with Declared Schema**

+The first thing you need to do is extend your SparkOp with the `DeclaredSchema`.
+Currently, all generated datasets are accessible via Databricks or can get paths by querying Metapod or using Sonar (which is a UI for Metapod)) or searching with datasets names as Databricks tables or via Compass tool.

+If your SparkOp has a `DeclaredSchema`, Itaipu uses this information to load it to our data warehouse and those datasets can easily be accessed via SQL queries in Google BigQuery as well.

 **`filterCalls` function**